OpenDataDSL/website/blog/2022-11-24-marginAccount/index.md

 <!--truncate-->

-## Gold futures deal margin acount
+## Gold futures deal margin account

 ### Inputs
 If you run the calculation in Excel, your sheet might look similar to the following with the daily marking-to-market for your position of 200 troy ounces gold futures November contract.